devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

   print("Similar by embedding -> {}".format(similar_word))
   print("Most similar word -> {}".format(count_words(similar_word)))
 ```
-I am using try except method to skip unknown word. the model.ev.similarity will raise KeyError if the word is not in vocabulary. count_words is used to arrange predicted word according to value.
+I am using try except method to skip unknown word.
+The model.wv.similarity will raise KeyError if the word is not in vocabulary. count_words is a helper function used to sort predicted word according to value.

 # Correct Results
 ```python